 Guitar virtuoso Yngwie Malmsteen is as renowned for his guitar-smashing skills as his impossibly fast picking, but it seems he’s finally met his match at the hands of the world’s first unsmashable guitar.

-In the documentary video above, Malmsteen can be seen attempting to break the guitar in a host of different ways - none which were successful.
+In the documentary video above, Malmsteen can be seen attempting to break the metal guitar in a host of different ways - none which were successful.
 That’s pretty impressive, given the virtuoso has smashed over 100 guitars in his 30-year career.

 Produced by global engineering company Sandvik, the 3D-printed metal guitar utilises a range of cutting-edge techniques to ensure its strength.

 “This guitar is a beast!”
 Malmsteen admits.
 “Sandvik is obviously on top of their game.
 They put the work in, they do their hours, I can relate to that.
 The result is amazing.
 I gave everything I had, but it was impossible to smash.”

 You can see how the guitar was put together in the video below.

 “We don’t make products for consumers, so people don’t realize how far in the forefront our methods are,” says Klas Forsström, President of Sandvik Machining Solutions.

 “Creating a smash-proof guitar for a demanding musician like Malmsteen highlights the capabilities we bring to all complex manufacturing challenges.”

 Traditionally, the weak point of any guitar is where the neck meets the body; Sandvik addressed this by milling the neck and main hub of the body as one piece.

 Andy Holt, of Drewman Guitars, teamed up with Sandvik’s engineers to design the guitar to meet Malmsteen’s exacting standards.